quantumlib/Cirq/docs/pasqal/devices.md

 Connectivity is limited to qubits that are closer than a control radius.
-In the current version, the control radius can be chosen by the user and passed as a parameter of the `cirq.pasqal.PasqalDevice` class class.
+In the current version, the control radius can be chosen by the user and passed as a parameter of the `cirq.pasqal.PasqalDevice` class.
 In the future, specific versions of the devices may impose some constraints on that value.

 ```python